Holland V (TV series): Plot

-Mo Wanwan has many siblings: second sister, the deceptively skinny Mo Lingling, possesses a formidable kick when she's provoked.
-Otherwise, though, Mo Lingling is all demure and kind but sadly, she is often bullied by her colleagues and even her own foul-tempered husband, Tian Dahua.
+Wanwan has many siblings: second sister, the deceptively skinny Mo Lingling (Patricia Mok), possesses a formidable kick when she's provoked.
+Otherwise, though, Mo Lingling is all demure and kind but sadly, she is often bullied by her colleagues and even her own foul-tempered husband, Tian Dahua (Huang Yiliang).

-Third sister, Mo Yanyan, also older twin sister to Mo Jingjing, is a lazybones who holds a record of sleeping continuously for 3 days and nights.
+Third sister, Mo Yanyan (Cynthia Koh), also older twin sister to Mo Jingjing (Jeanette Aw), is a lazybones who holds a record of sleeping continuously for 3 days and nights.
 A beauty with brains but who's so lazy, she could give up a Varsity exam for sleep!
 She soon begins to see the harsh reality of the working world but yet dreams of amassing $100m by the age of 30.

 Mo Jingjing is the exact opposite of her older twin sister, Mo Yanyan.
-She is dim-witted, has a low IQ but works very hard at Wanwan's nasi lemak stall.
+She is dim-witted, has a low IQ but works very hard at her eldest sister Wanwan's nasi lemak restaurant.
 An innocent and kind girl who often gets cheated of her money and love, she nevertheless remained optimistic and bear no grudges against those who had done her wrong.
 Although her family often berates her for being stupid, Lady Luck is always by her side – she strikes lottery frequently and everyone begs her for lottery numbers.

-As a dedicated botanist, Mo Rourou is yet another pair of twins with her younger twin brother, Mo Yangyang, whose life revolves around nothing but plants.
+As a dedicated botanist, Mo Rourou (Vivian Lai) is yet another pair of twins with her younger twin brother, Mo Yangyang (Pierre Png), whose life revolves around nothing but plants.
 Though blessed with good looks, suitors are often put off by her highly scientific talks and unromantic soul.
 When out collecting specimens in the forest on one occasion, Rourou runs into her love interest's half-brother and is raped.
 She wakes up from the ordeal mentally traumatised.

-The only son and baby of the family and also younger twin brother to Mo Rourou, Yangyang is agile and alert, Yangyang is quickly promoted in the Police Force.
-However, when his girlfriend runs into some problems with the law, he gets himself onto the wrong side of the law in a bid to cover up for her...
+The only son and baby of the family and also younger twin brother to Rourou, Yangyang is agile and alert, and the latter is quickly promoted in the Singapore Armed Forces and Singapore Police Force.
+However, when his girlfriend runs into some problems with the law, he gets himself onto the wrong side of the law in a bid to cover up for her.